 If want to get a warning with SEM practices, you have to do one thing above all else: exaggerate wherever possible.
 If an online retailer is in the mood for a particularly expensive warning, they should also use brand names without owning a license.
 Trademark warnings are especially pricey and retailers can look forward to their wallets being lighter to the tune of 2,000 euros.

-The legal protection of the website causes an enormous additional effort for many online merchants.
-The Händlerbund as a partner of RAIDBOXES helps: Find out more about the services, including special conditions for customers of RAIDBOXES.
+The legal protection of the website causes a lot of extra work for many online traders.
+The Händlerbund as a partner of Raidboxes helps: Find out more about the services, including special conditions for customers of Raidboxes.